Prince William And Kate Middleton Take Budget Flight As Royal Family Faces Criticism For Pricey Travel

 — Daily Mail U.K. (@DailyMailUK) August 22, 2019

-William and Kate traveled with their children George, six, Charlotte, four, and Louis, one.
+William and Kate traveled with their children: George, 6, Charlotte, 4, and Louis, 1.
 Their nanny Maria Borrallo and Kate’s mother were along for the trip as well.
 The couple carried their own luggage as they exited the 44-seat airplane.

-The budget travel stands in stark contrast to the pricey vacationing of the Duke and Duchess of Sussex.
+The budget travel stands in stark contrast to the reportedly pricey vacationing of the Duke and Duchess of Sussex.

-“William and Kate flying on a budget airline proves you can do it,” Jobson said before adding that there were no problems on the flight and the royal family was accompanied by their security detail if there was an issue.
+“William and Kate flying on a budget airline proves you can do it,” Jobson said before adding that there were no problems on the flight and the royal family was accompanied by their security detail in case there was an issue.

 The royal family has been facing criticism over their spending habits in general, so the Duke and Duchess of Cambridge showed the public that it’s possible for the royals to travel in a more humble fashion.